MuhammadShaarif/gym-management-website/README.md

 # FitNova Gym Website

-A modern and responsive gym website built with HTML, CSS, JavaScript, and Flask.
+A modern and responsive gym website built with HTML, CSS, and Flask.
 It includes pages for Home, About, and Membership, all following a clean dark theme.

 ⭐Features:
 ✅ Responsive design
 ✅ Modern UI with smooth animations
 ✅ Gym details, team members, and facilities